jecki/DHParser/documentation_src/manuals/compile.rst

 return the result of the compilation!
 In cases where the return value of a compilation-method is a Node-object, it is not necessary (i.e. nowhere silently assumed) that the returned node-object is the same as the node-object that has been passed as a parameter.
-It can be an entirely freshly constructed Node-object.
+It can be a newly constructed Node-object, as well.

 Observe the use of a reset()-method: This method is called by the __call__-method of :py:class:`~compile.Compiler` before the compilation starts